Berikai/bitwig-theme-editor/README.md

 > Please back up your **bitwig.jar** file before running the app, just in case.

+### Bitwig Theme Editor WebUI

+You can check the in development visual theme editor [here](https://berikai.github.io/bitwig-theme-editor-webui/)!

 ## Requirements

 You need Java 17 or a higher version installed on your computer.